griptape-ai/griptape-sample-structures/griptape-find-replace-transform/README.md

 "Wonderbread"
 ```

-This goes for any Structure you wish to run as a Transform.
-The Structure needs to supprt the first positional argument as a list of `Artifacts` and output a `TextArtifact` or `ListArtifact` (standard for text-based Structures).
+This goes for any structure you wish to run as a transform.
+The structure needs to supprt the first positional argument as a list of `Artifacts` and output a `TextArtifact` or `ListArtifact` (standard for text-based Structures).